 2. The Surprising Habits of Original Thinkers by Adam Grant

-In this talk, Adam Grant explains to the audience how he learned to recognize the "originals."
+In this TED talk, Adam Grant explains to the audience how he learned to recognize the “originals.”
 These people are the ones who are the most successful in the end, but who also have the most failures along the way—because they try the most.

 The key to being an original is to be quick to start but slow to finish.
 During that period between start and finish, you are giving your brain time to think and be creative.
 In this way, procrastination can be a virtue for creativity.

-To be original, you don’t have to be a "first mover."
+To be original, you don’t have to be a “first mover.”
 In fact, 47% of first movers end up failing, but those who wait and improve upon ideas that have already been put into place only have an 8% rate of failure.
 It is easier to improve on someone else's idea than to start your own.
-To be an original, you just have to make your idea better.
+To be original, you just have to make your idea better.

-People who are not original tend to feel a lot of self-doubt that can often be paralyzing.
+People who are not original tend to feel a lot of self-doubts that can often be paralyzing.
 But originals feel idea-doubt, which is energizing and motivating for them to take the initiative and not choose the default option.

 Originals realize that the first few drafts of whatever they do will be bad, but they also know that they need to get through a lot of bad ideas to get to that one good idea.

 3. This Is What Happens When You Reply to Spam Email by James Veitch